 |Excess charges of $200||$0||$200||$0|

 While individuals only have to pay Medicare Part B’s deductible with Supplement Plan G, many opt for Medicare Supplement Plan F since that deductible is covered.
 So why should you choose Medigap Plan G over F?

-If your Medicare Plan G monthly premiums are $30 less than Supplement Plan F’s, you’ll pay $360 less annually.
-If you have to pay that deductible you’ll still be paying $223 less each year with Medicare Plan G. Plan F would be a better choice if you were only saving $10 each month.
+If your Medicare Plan G monthly premiums are $20 less than Supplement Plan F’s, you’ll pay $240 less annually.
+If you have to pay that deductible you’ll still be paying $40 less each year with Medicare Plan G. Plan F would be a better choice if you were only saving $10 each month.

 With regard to coverage and price, Medicare Supplement Plan F is the only plan available that is competitive with Medicare Plan G.

-The chart below will help you envision the potential savings
+The chart below will help you envision the potential savings.

-|Plan F||Plan G||You Save|
+|Plan F||Plan G||Part B Deductible||You Save|

-The annual savings after paying Medicare Part B’s deductible is $257.28.
+The annual savings after paying Medicare Part B’s deductible is $252.
 This doesn’t apply in all instances, but it is a good example of how Plan G can be the best choice for you.